marek3289/table-implementation/README.md

 ## 🚀 Quick start

-Use Git to clone repository, then navigate into your new site’s directory and start it up.
+Use Git to clone repository, then navigate into your new site’s directory and add your api keys to .env.local file.
+After that you finally can start it up!

     git clone https://github.com/marek3289/table-implementation
     cd table-implementation
+    open .env.local
     yarn start

 ## Available scripts